cmavromichalis/PythonFibb/README.md

 ## Description

-If there is an issue computing the nth Fibonacci, the server will return the value 0<br />
 The server will listen for connections on port 8080 and expects to receive in bytes an unsigned integer

 The algoirthm is:<br />